-Once you complete this form, we will speak to your insurance company about which benefits you have, we will file your claims, and put your reimbursement toward your fee.
+Once you complete this form, we will speak to your insurance company about which benefits you have and email you a write-up of your benefits.
+We can also file your claims if you choose.

 You may also have access to a tax free Health Savings Account (HSA) or a Flex spend.
 These accounts usually come with a credit card linked to them and can be used for certain medical expenses such as mental health therapy.

 You may also be eligible for a tax credit, which we can provide a receipt for that as well.

 Here is a helpful phone script for you if you would like to call your insurance yourself to see what your coverage is.
 However, we’d be happy to contact your insurance company on your behalf, just fill this form out.

 You: “I’m interested in seeing a therapist that is out-of-network.
 I’m aware that you’ll need a CPT code for [individual (90837), couples (90847), or family (90847)] therapy, what is the amount that you cover for this?”